Cannabis Made Clear

 Your privacy is important.
 Authorized Cannabis Stores will ask anyone who appears under 25 for identification before you are permitted to enter the store and if you’ve placed an online order, you’ll be asked to provide identification at the time of delivery or curbside pickup.
 Similarly, you’ll be asked to provide identification upon delivery of an online order purchased through OCS.ca.

-One more note about purchasing cannabis online: If a website asks that you pay for your order by logging into your bank account and sending an email Interac e-Transfer, then the site is an illegal source.
+One more note about purchasing cannabis online: If a website requires that you pay for your order by logging into your bank account and sending an email Interac e-Transfer, and doesn’t accept credit cards, then the site is an illegal source.

 Examine the Package